 5. Grade your candidates’ answers according to previously determined scale.

-An unstructured interview is a type of interview in which the interviewer asks questions which are not prepared in advance.
+An unstructured interview is a type of interview in which the interviewer asks questions that are not prepared in advance.

 In unstructured interviews, questions arise spontaneously in a free-flowing conversation, which means that different candidates are asked different questions.